ENGL 320, Topics in Communication and Technology:

 Race, Communication, and Technology: Black Culture in the Digital Age

-This course explores the intersections between media and communication systems, concepts of race and ethnicity, and discourse.
-In addition to analyzing digital media and the African-American presence on the internet, this course will introduce students to social theories, cybercultures, graphic design, page layout and other aspects of digital communication and their relationship to issues of representation, identity, education, justice, inequality, and power.
+This course explores the intersections between race, ethnicity, discourse, media, and communication systems.
+This course will introduce students to social theories, cybercultures, graphic design, and other aspects of digital communication.
+In addition to analyzing digital media, students will explore issues of representation, identity, education, justice, inequality, and power.

 Students will grapple with the impact of digital media on social movements, such as Black Lives Matter, as well as its impact on more traditional African-American rhetorical themes (racial uplift, the African-American Jeremiad, etc.) and rhetorical practices (call and response, signifying, African-American Vernacular English, etc.) in conjunction with online networking activity (Black Twitter) and the creation and maintenance of black public spheres.
 Students will engage and compose a variety of multimodal texts with attention to the critical study, evaluation, and application of rhetorical theory to digital media and communication technologies.

 - Use conceptual vocabulary of rhetoric to interrogate and analyze digital media and communication.

 - Explore African American rhetorical traditions and practices and their responses to the impact of technology.